Miso Ramen: A Rich and Savory Umami Experience

 Characteristics

-aromatics and vegetables are sautéed in a wok before broth and miso tare are added.
+A defining feature of miso ramen is its distinctive cooking method.
+Aromatics and vegetables are sautéed in a wok before broth and miso tare are added, allowing the ingredients to caramelize.

-This technique caramelizes the ingredients and gives the soup its signature depth and aroma.
+This technique gives the soup its signature richness, aroma, and layered depth.

 Noodle Type